Archive for the 'Newton' Category

 Feynman on Formal vs Efficient Cause

 There is a clash at the moment: two ways of knowing about ourselves are on offer, and they are very incompatible.
 From where I’m standing, it looks as if both grew out of psychology, but in fact one *is* latter day cognitive psychology and much attendant baggage, while the other looks Eastern, almost Taoist at times.
 The latter emerges from a consideration of the combined insights of the enactive tradition (both Noë and Varela), Harry Heft’s synthesis of Gibsonian Ecological Psychology and Barker’s Ecobehavioral Psychology, Coordination Dynamics and similar Dynamical approaches, Radical Constructivism, and more besides, I’m sure.
-Full Story »
+Continue reading Clash of kinds of knowledge

 Look at this phrase.
 Look at this phrase.
 Try to see it as black marks on a screen or page.
 I doubt you will be seing it as white condensation trails in the sky, but if that is the case, try to see it as white condensation trails in the sky.
 Try not to read it.
 Try to see just the marks, and not the language, as if it were written in an unfamiliar script in a strange and inscrutible language.
 Look at this phrase.